mosip/documentation/docs/abis-testing.md

     ```

     * Step 4: Build the code with the command  `mvn clean install -Dmaven.test.skip=true -Dgpg.skip=true`.

-* If you are testing with new queues, then first create them manually in active mq console.
+* If you are testing with newer queues, then you need to first create them manually in `active mq` console.

 ```
 Create Address > ctk-to-abis >  anycast > save